Master & Dynamic MW07 review: Premium sound, premium price

 In addition to five sets of silicone tips to help you find the perfect fit, the MW07 also features two sizes of removable fit wings to secure each earbud in place.

 A charging case is an essential piece of kit when it comes to true wireless earphones, and there's one here to keep you topped up.
 Forged out of shiny stainless steel, it's a fingerprint magnet, but at least it's small enough to fit your pocket.
 And indicator lights on the outside let you know the battery and charging status at a glance.
 There are separate lights for each earbud and the case itself, rather than just one that offers some vague idea of your actual charging levels.
-The case completely charge the buds three times.
-And, if you're in a hurry, A 15-minute charge will get you up to 40 percent.
+Expect 3.5 hours of playback on these with the case completely charge the buds three times.
+And, if you're in a hurry, A 15-minute charge will get you up to 50 percent.
 Thankfully, M&D heard my cry and made the switch to USB-C for charging the case itself.
 Let's never speak of micro-USB on headphones again.

 Like nearly every other true wireless model, the MW07 also offers onboard controls so you don't have to reach for your phone to adjust volume or skip songs.
 The volume controls reside on the top edge of the left earbud while a single multi-function button sits atop the right.
 This button handles play/pause, skipping tracks and activating voice control (Siri, etc...).
 It will also enable pairing mode, so long as the earbud isn't in use.
 When the MW07 is ready to pair, an indicator light on the device itself will being to pulse.